-I’m not sure why I didn’t do this earlier as this has had a very visible impact on reducing my electricity bill.
-I think I assumed LED bulbs were much more expensive than traditional halogen ones but I found a pack of three for £5.99, bought several and replaced all the lightbulbs in the house.
+I should have done this earlier as this has had a very visible impact on reducing my electricity bill.
+I assumed LED bulbs were much more expensive than traditional halogen ones but I found a pack of three for £5.99, bought several and replaced all the lightbulbs in the house.
 When comparing year-on-year usage it’s reduced electricity consumption by 25%.

 I haven’t had the spare cash to invest in solar panels to go on the roof and depressingly the incentives to do so have gradually been cut in the UK.
 However I have purchased a small DIY solar solution to help with some of my electricity needs.

 By investing in a fold-out solar panel and a rechargeable power bank (total cost of £100) on sunny days I can capture all that bonus free energy and store it to later charge my phone and tablet, which are things that always need plugging in.
 The power bank stores loads and is handy for travel too.

 On the recharging front I also recently converted all the batteries in the house to rechargeable ones, as it seemed wasteful to keep buying new packs of batteries (partly driven by my son’s toys...).
-As a bonus the Energizer batteries I’ve opted for are partly made from recycled batteries themselves, which is a nice touch and the charger is super fast.
+The Energizer batteries I’ve opted for are partly made from recycled batteries themselves, which is a nice bonus and the charger is super fast.

 I work from home so to get to work involves no transport.
 I do live rurally so a car is needed to get about, even if just to get to the train station but it’s not used everyday and I walk locally whenever possible.
 None of this has prevented me from successfully working with clients from around the world without ever meeting face to face.